 Price your home to sell is the first of the “3-Ps” to selling your Seattle area home quickly and at the highest possible price.
 The second P is Preparation, and the third P is Presentation.
 My 3-P system is a proven method of listing and selling your home in any market.
-Even in a sellers’ market, the 3-P system produces superior results in terms of days-on-market and sales price.
+Even in a sellers’ market, the 3-P system produces superior results: a quick sale at the highest possible price, and the best terms.

 Pricing – the first P

 “What’s my home worth?”
 This is the first question a home seller asks.
-A comparable Market Analysis provides the basis for establishing a price range.
+A Comparable Market Analysis provides the basis for establishing a price range.
 However, the final answer to the actual list price depends on the successful execution of the other two Ps, Preparation and Presentation.
-Pricing is linked to timing.
-Local competition may change the listing price at the last moment.
-Equally important is a list price that attracts buyers looking for a home at the low and high end of a specific price range.
-The day of the listing the answer as to pricing will be self-evident.
+Equally important is a list price that attracts buyers who are searching at the lower end of a price range AND those looking at the higher end of a price range.
+Pricing is time sensitive.
+Local competition may force a last minute change of the listing price.
+On the day of the listing, the answer as to what the listing price should be will be self-evident.

 To price your home to sell, we will consider six factors.

 - Economy (interest rates, employment, consumer confidence)